 Plenty of portable possibilities

-Because M.A.DI. is specifically designed to be move around and re-assembled, its usage extend beyond that of a traveling vacation home.
+Because M.A.DI. is specifically designed to be moved around and re-assembled, its usage extends beyond that of a traveling vacation home.
 Emergency housing and pop-up housing for large-scale sporting events and fairs are two possibilities.
 The M.A.DI website also envisions it being used as first-aid facility “in case of natural disasters."
 On that note, M.A.DI. is earthquake-resistant, an important design consideration in Italy in recent years.

-Larger-sized M.A.DI. models can be assembled and dissembled in the same manner as the tiny house-qualifying version.
-Two double-module models (495 or 603 square feet) feature two second-floor bedrooms in lieu of a single sleeping loft; a pair of triple-module models (753 or 904 square feet) offer even more room are meant for more or less permanent residential usage, in which case the structure can be anchored using screw pile foundations.
-Built from cross-laminated timber, all models come with fully customizable bathrooms and kitchens and can be outfitted with solar panels, graywater systems and other sustainable features to help further lower its environmental impact.
+Larger-sized M.A.DI. models can be assembled and taken apart in the same manner as the tiny-house-qualifying version.
+Two double-module models (495 or 603 square feet) feature two second-floor bedrooms in lieu of a single sleeping loft; a pair of triple-module models (753 or 904 square feet) offering even more room are meant for more or less permanent residential usage, in which case the structure can be anchored using screw-pile foundations.
+Built from cross-laminated timber, all models come with fully customizable bathrooms and kitchens and can be outfitted with solar panels, graywater systems and other sustainable features to further lower its environmental impact.

 "M.A.DI. is one of the most revolutionary housing solutions on the market today.
 It grows, it changes and moves," reads the M.A.DI. website.
 "It creates cozy and safe places highly customizable according to your needs.
 It combines the key characteristics of a comfortable house: innovation and technology, healthy spaces surrounded by warm and eco-friendly wood.
 A construction with zero environmental impact that reflects the wishes of these times, where everything is changing and moving constantly."